Wiccan (character): Publication history

 Wiccan first appeared in Young Avengers #1 (April 2005).
 The issue was scripted by Allan Heinberg and drawn by Jim Cheung.
 One of the original four members of the Young Avengers, the team was founded after the Avengers disbanded in the story line Avengers Disassembled.

 Initially, Heinberg assumed that Marvel would not allow him to write two lead gay characters.
 Because of this, he originally planned to write Billy's love interest, Hulkling, as a female shapeshifter named Chimera.
 Chimera would discover that her true form was male, which would force Billy to decide if he was still in love with him.
 However, due to the complexity of this proposed story line, editor Tom Brevoort suggested simply making both characters gay.

-Afterward the series concluded, Wiccan continued to appear alongside the Young Avengers in miniseries such as Young Avengers Presents and Dark Reign: Young Avengers; the event comic tie-ins Civil War, Secret Invasion and Siege: Young Avengers (co-starring with The Runaways in the former two); and various other guest appearances.
+Afterward the series concluded, Wiccan continued to appear alongside the Young Avengers in series such as Young Avengers Presents and Dark Reign: Young Avengers; the event comic tie-ins Civil War, Secret Invasion and Siege: Young Avengers (co-starring with The Runaways in the former two); and various other guest appearances.
 From 2010 to 2012 he was a part of the main cast in Avengers: The Children's Crusade, written and drawn by the original Young Avengers creative team of Allan Heinberg and Jim Cheung.

 Wiccan was again a main character in the 2013 Young Avengers series by Kieron Gillen and Jamie McKelvie.

 As part of the All-New All-Different Marvel relaunch in 2015, Wiccan became a main character in New Avengers vol. 4, written by Al Ewing, as a member of an Avengers team led by Sunspot, alongside Hulkling, Songbird, Squirrel Girl, Hawkeye, Power Man and White Tiger.
 During this time he also briefly appeared in the Scarlet Witch series by James Robinson.
 New Avengers ended at issue #18 (January 2017) with Wiccan and Hulkling in semi-retirement.

-An alternate-future version of Wiccan who had become the Sorcerer Supreme was a main character in Doctor Strange and the Sorcerers Supreme.
+An alternate-future version of Wiccan who became the Sorcerer Supreme appears in Doctor Strange and the Sorcerers Supreme.

 In 2019, Wiccan appeared in Unstoppable Wasp #7 (July 2019) and War of the Realms: War Scrolls #2 (July 2019).
 Later that year, he and Hulkling co-starred in the four-issue miniseries Death's Head written by Tini Howard.
 Soon after, Wiccan became a main character in Strikeforce, also written by Howard, alongside Blade, Angela, Spider-Woman, Monica Rambeau, Daimon Hellstrom and Winter Soldier.
 The series ended at issue #9 in August 2020.

-Wiccan was a prominent supporting character in the event comic miniseries Empyre.
+Wiccan is a prominent supporting character in the event comic miniseries Empyre.

-Wiccan and Hulkling will join Al Ewing's Guardians of the Galaxy series starting with #13 in April 2021 as part of a new story arc, joining current members Star-Lord, Nova, Gamora, Groot and Rocket Raccoon.
+Wiccan and Hulkling join Al Ewing's Guardians of the Galaxy series starting with #13 in April 2021 as part of a new story arc, joining current members Star-Lord, Nova, Gamora, Groot, and Rocket Raccoon.
+He was also a supporting character in Jonathan Hickman's 2025 series Imperial.

-Fictional character biography
+Wiccan received his own five issue solo limited series, Wiccan: Witches' Road from December 2025 to April 2026 written by Wyatt Kennedy.